“There are many ways to treat hot flushes and vaginal

 If you would like help with your hot flushes treatment, it may be in your best interest to choose to talk to your health care provider about this.

-On page one of the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause one of the evidence-based recommendations is:
+On page one of the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause one of the recommendations is:

 - “Women should be advised that implementing or maintaining a healthy lifestyle can improve menopause symptoms.
 A healthy diet (one low in saturated fat and salt and rich in calcium and vitamin D), stopping smoking, reducing alcohol intake and including regular exercise can be beneficial.
-Reducing caffeine intake may also improve symptoms”.20
+Reducing caffeine intake may also improve symptoms”.16

 In Hot Flashes: What Can I Do?
 Treating Menopause Symptoms – What’s Right for Me? the (United States) National Institute on Aging elaborate on: